Budgeting Word Search

 Expenses are the costs of goods and services you purchase.
 In budgeting, expenses are categorized as fixed (the same every month, like rent or car payments) or variable (changing monthly, like groceries or utilities).
 Tracking both types is essential to building an accurate budget and identifying opportunities to save more.

-The average American household spends about $3,500 per month on fixed expenses (housing, car, insurance, subscriptions) and roughly $2,200 on variable expenses (food, gas, entertainment, clothing).
+Real example: The average American household spends about $3,500 per month on fixed expenses (housing, car, insurance, subscriptions) and roughly $2,200 on variable expenses (food, gas, entertainment, clothing).
 Variable expenses offer the most immediate opportunity to cut spending.

 SAVINGS